vaadin/eslint-config-vaadin/README.md

     "project": "path/to/your/tsconfig.json"
   },
   "extends": [
-    "vaadin/typescript",
     "vaadin/typescript-requiring-type-checking",
-    // ... any other configs
+    // ... other project configs
     "vaadin/prettier"
   ]
 }